kdormer/exp-cli/README.md

 An expense management tool for the command-line.
 Using it, you can track your expenses across days, weeks, months and even years - without ever leaving the terminal.

-This program was originally written as the first assignment in the *Introduction to Programming Fundamentals* module of my undergraduate Computing degree.

 ## Installation
 Simply clone the repo into a directory.